 From time to time, in the normal course of business, we are a party to various legal proceedings.
-We do not currently expect that any currently pending proceedings will have a material adverse effect on our business, results of operations or financial condition.
+We do not currently expect that any currently pending proceedings will have a material adverse effect on our business, results of operations, financial condition or cash flows.